archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  Integer id -- The ID of the record

 	  JSONModel(:group) <request body> -- The updated record

 	  Integer repo_id -- The Repository ID -- The Repository must exist

 	  RESTHelpers::BooleanParam with_members -- If 'true' (the default) replace the membership list with the list provided

 __Returns__